-Calculate your Olympic weightlifting total and Sinclair coefficient.
-Compare snatch and clean & jerk performances across weight classes.
+Calculate your Olympic weightlifting Sinclair score using official IWF coefficients.
+Compare snatch and clean and jerk across all weight classes | Calculator4U

 Calculate your Olympic lifting total and Sinclair score for snatch and clean & jerk.